codingwithjen/broken-node-express-app/conceptual.md

   - Async/Await

 - What is a Promise?
   - A Promise is a value that will be returned at some point in the future.
+Promises simplify deferred and asynchronous computations.
+A Promise represents an operation that hasn't completed yet.

 - What are the differences between an async function and a regular function?
   - An async function will execute code asynchronously and return a Promise (without *await* keyword), which will pause the run of the code and wait for the Promise to return a *real* value.
 A regular function executes its code sequentially.

 - What is the difference between Node.js and Express.js?
-  - Express.js is a framework based on Node.js for which is used for building web-applications using approaches and principles of Node.js.
+  - Express.js is a framework based on Node.js for which it is used for building web-applications using approaches and principles of Node.js.
 In the last few units, we worked with Python and Flask.
 Think of Express.js as Flask, as Flask is to Python.

 - What is the error-first callback pattern?
-  - Error-first callback is to pass error and data to a function.
+  - Error-first callback is to pass an error and data to a function.
 The error is always the first argument of the function.

 - What is middleware?
   - Middleware is the code that runs between the request and response cycle.
 It acts like the connective tissue between applications, data, and users.